typelevel/cats/docs/src/main/tut/freemonad.md

 ## Composing Free monads ADTs.

 Real world applications often time combine different algebras.
-You may have heard that monads do not compose.
-That is not entirely true if you think of an Application as the `Coproduct` of it's algebras.
 The `Inject` typeclass described by Swierstra in [Data types à la carte](http://www.staff.science.uu.nl/~swier004/Publications/DataTypesALaCarte.pdf) let us compose different algebras in the context of `Free`